 Protecting old forests in Germany

-Hardly anyone knows that one of the most threatened primeval forest types is not in the southern hemisphere of the earth, but right on our doorstep.
-It is the beech forests, of which there are hardly any.
+Hardly anyone knows that one of the most threatened primeval forest types is not in the southern hemisphere of the earth but right in front of us are the endangered beech forests.

-Germany is the heartland of European beech.
-By nature, about 66 percent of the Federal Republic would be covered with beech forests.
-There are no more major beech forests here, but there are still very few remnants of old beech forests that give us an idea of what a primeval forest might look like.
-Such a forest is on the Hohen Schrecke, an offset of the Harz.
+Germany is the heartland of the European beech.
+By nature were about 66 percent of Germany covered with beech forests.
+There are no more major beech forests, but there are still a few remains of old beech forest that give us an idea of what a primeval forest might have looked like.
+Such a forest is on the "Hohe Schrecke", an offset of the Harz.

 7,300 hectares of uncultivated forest in Germany